yungtiec/bkp-alpha/README.md

 * Update project name and description in `package.json` and `.travis.yml` files
 * `npm install`, or `yarn install` - whatever you're into
-* Create two postgres databases: `annotator` and `annotator-test` (you can substitute these with the name of your own application - just be sure to go through and change the `package.json` and `.travis.yml` to refer to the new name)
+* Create two postgres databases: `bkp-alpha` and `bkp-alpha-test` (you can substitute these with the name of your own application - just be sure to go through and change the `package.json` and `.travis.yml` to refer to the new name)
-  * By default, running `npm test` will use `annotator-test`, while regular development uses `annotator`
+  * By default, running `npm test` will use `bkp-alpha-test`, while regular development uses `bkp-alpha`
-* Create a file called `secrets.js` in the project root
+* Config file`secrets.js` in the project root
   * This file is `.gitignore`'d, and will *only* be required in your *development* environment
   * Its purpose is to attach the secret env variables that you'll use while developing